Indigenous young people were 16 times as likely as non-Indigenous young people to be under supervision on an average day in 2019–20

 Deaths in custody

-In Australia, deaths that occur in prison, police custody and youth detention are monitored by the National Deaths in Custody Program at the Australian Institute of Criminology.
+In Australia, deaths that occur in prison, police custody and youth detention are monitored by the National Deaths in Custody Program managed by the Australian Institute of Criminology.

 In 2017–18, there were 72 deaths in prison custody.
 Of these, 16 (or 22%) were deaths of Indigenous people.
 The death rate of Indigenous prisoners was 0.14 per 100 prisoners, similar to the previous year and lower than the death rate of non-Indigenous prisoners of 0.18 per 100 prisoners.